shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 (Zipporah and Moses, If a lady looks at you like this this is the ultimate sign she likes you)

 <iframe width="660" height="315" src="https://www.youtube.com/embed/6ds9y3lJGig?si=kgnJkgXimXiEPkXT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Moses Meets God
 And then he meets God.
 (This is absolutely a wonderful scene.)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6ds9y3lJGig?si=CojKklvbuaizb7za" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 He was chosen by I AM.
 The God of his ancestors.
-God commissions him to be his messenger to tell Pharao 'To let His People Go'.
+God commissions him to be his messenger to tell Pharaos 'To let His People Go'.

 Moses now understands he is a prophet.
 A prophet of I AM.
 He knows his purpose, it all made sense now, God got him here and he didn't die then because of this.
 God wanted a prophet to free his people.